PhilPJL/ImpSoft.MetOffice/README.md

-# ImpSoft.MetOffice
+# Met Office Data Hub API
-A simple wrapper for the Met Office Data Hub API.
+A simple wrapper for the Met Office Data Hub API for .NET Core and .NET Standard.